uncbiag/iSegFormer/README.md

 ```

 ## Getting Started
-First, download AbdomenCT-1K and model weights.
+First, download AbdomenCT-1K dataset and model weights.
 AbdomenCT-1K will be saved in the ``data`` folder; model weight will be saved in the ``saves`` folder.
-AbdomenCT-1K can also be downloaded from the official [webset](https://github.com/JunMa11/AbdomenCT-1K).
 ```
 python download.py
 ```